 EMP Combo: combined with EMPs, the Crossbow becomes exceptionally great at clearing rooms, as a single body shot will be lethal against any EMP’d enemy.
 You can potentially kill up to 4 people before having to reload, and it’s easier to do than with any other sidearm.
 As you need only one shot to kill, you can fire off a shot and immediately switch to another target, while any other sidearm would require you to focus on hitting several shots, and this could make you tunnel vision and lose awareness of other enemies and your surroundings.

 Crossbow allows you to quickly switch gears and focus on killing the next enemy in a high stress situation.
 This allows more time for planning and less tunnel vision.
 It also means less exposure when popping in and out of cover.

-Be mindful that EMPs have a detonation delay of ~1 second.
+EMP Grenades: be mindful of their detonation delay of ~1 second.

 Normally, the detonation delay is a nuisance, but when using the Crossbow, you can take advantage of it.
 With proper timing, it is possible to “OHK” the enemy by shooting him with the Crossbow the exact instant the EMP detonates.